Patturisrinivas/AWS/README.md

                               Enable AWS CloudTrail logging for Kubernetes API events.
                               Use GuardDuty for EKS to detect unusual API activity.
           By implementing these measures, I can secure an EKS API server from unauthorized access and malicious attacks.
+## DAY27
+### 281. Your team is experiencing slow application performance on an Amazon ECS cluster running Fargate tasks.
+How would you diagnose and resolve the issue:
+          To diagnose and resolve slow performance in an Amazon ECS cluster running on AWS Fargate, I would follow these steps:
+          Check Task Resource Utilization:
+                    Use CloudWatch Container Insights to analyze CPU and memory utilization.
+                    If usage is near the limit, I would increase CPU and memory allocation per task.
+          Investigate Task Placement & Scaling:
+                    Ensure tasks are evenly distributed across Availability Zones.
+                    If there are sudden traffic spikes, I would configure Application Auto Scaling to dynamically adjust the task count.
+          Network Latency & Connectivity Checks:
+                    Verify that the ECS tasks are using awsvpc networking mode for optimal performance.
+                    Use VPC Flow Logs and AWS X-Ray to detect high latency between services.
+          Storage & Database Bottlenecks:
+                    If the app interacts with Amazon RDS, DynamoDB, or S3, I would check query performance and connection limits.
+                    Enable RDS Performance Insights to optimize database queries.
+          By following this approach, I can pinpoint the performance issue and implement an appropriate fix.
+### 282. How would you handle a situation where an ECS task running on Fargate keeps restarting due to out-of-memory (OOM) errors:
+          To fix OOM errors in Fargate ECS tasks:
+                    Increase memory allocation in the task definition.
+                    Optimize the application to use memory-efficient processing (e.g., reducing large in-memory caching).
+                    Set ulimits (hard and soft memory limits) to prevent the container from using excessive resources.
+                    Enable CloudWatch logging to check for memory leak patterns.
+### 283. Your ECS service is not reaching the desired count of tasks.
+How would you debug and fix it:
+          If the ECS service is not reaching the desired count of tasks, I would follow this approach:
+          Check for Pending Tasks:
+                    Run aws ecs describe-services to check the event messages in the service.
+                    Use aws ecs list-tasks --desired-status PENDING to identify stuck tasks.
+          Validate IAM Permissions:
+                    Ensure the ECS task execution role has the required permissions to pull images and start containers.
+          Check Cluster Capacity:
+                    If using EC2 launch type, verify that there are enough available resources (CPU, memory, ENI limits) on the instances.
+                    If using Fargate, check AWS service quotas to ensure Fargate is not hitting a soft limit.
+          Task Definition Issues:
+                    Check if the task definition image is valid and accessible.
+                    Ensure environment variables and secrets are correctly configured.
+          Once the root cause is identified, I would apply the appropriate fix and redeploy the service.
+### 284. How would you handle an ECS deployment where tasks intermittently fail due to container health check failures:
+          To address container health check failures in ECS:
+                    Adjust health check parameters (grace period, interval, retries) in the ECS service definition.
+                    Verify if the application inside the container starts slowly; if so, increase the health check grace period.
+                    Use CloudWatch Logs and docker logs to debug application startup failures.
+                    If using an ALB, verify that the target group health check settings align with the application’s readiness.
+### 285. Your EKS cluster is experiencing high latency when handling API requests.
+How would you troubleshoot this:
+          If my EKS cluster is experiencing high API request latency, I would:
+          Check Cluster Load & Scaling:
+                    Use kubectl top pods and kubectl top nodes to check CPU and memory usage.
+                    Scale up nodes using Cluster Autoscaler if they are under-provisioned.
+          Examine API Server Performance:
+                    Use kubectl get events to see if there are any throttling or rate-limiting issues.
+                    Enable CloudWatch Logs for EKS API Server and check slow response times.
+          Investigate Network Latency:
+                    Use VPC Flow Logs to see if requests are being delayed due to networking issues.
+                    If using an NLB or ALB, check target response times in the AWS Load Balancer metrics.
+          Check DNS Resolution Issues:
+                    EKS heavily relies on CoreDNS; use kubectl logs -n kube-system -l k8s-app=kube-dns to check for DNS resolution failures.
+                    Scale up CoreDNS if needed (kubectl scale deployment coredns --replicas=3).
+          This approach helps pinpoint latency issues and resolve them efficiently.
+### 286. If you suspect that API throttling is causing delays, how would you confirm and fix it:
+          To check and fix API throttling in EKS:
+                    Run kubectl get --raw "/api/v1/nodes?limit=1" to check for 429 (Too Many Requests) errors.
+                    Check Amazon CloudWatch Metrics for API server request rates and throttling limits.
+                    Increase the API server instance size if using Amazon EKS Managed Control Plane.
+                    Implement Horizontal Pod Autoscaler (HPA) to distribute workloads more evenly.
+### 287. Your team wants to migrate a monolithic application to Amazon EKS.
+What challenges would you anticipate, and how would you overcome them:
+          Migrating a monolithic application to EKS poses several challenges:
+          Breaking Down the Monolith:
+                    I would first identify microservices within the monolithic application.
+                    Gradually extract independent components and deploy them as separate Kubernetes services.
+          Handling Stateful Dependencies:
+                    If the monolith interacts with a database, I would migrate it to Amazon RDS or Amazon DynamoDB.
+                    Use Persistent Volumes (Amazon EBS/EFS) for stateful workloads.
+          Networking and Service Discovery:
+                    Implement Kubernetes Services and Ingress Controllers to route traffic efficiently.
+                    Consider using AWS App Mesh for better observability and service-to-service communication.
+          Deployment Strategy:
+                    I would use a blue-green or canary deployment strategy to minimize downtime.
+                    Implement CI/CD pipelines with AWS CodePipeline & ArgoCD for automated rollouts.
+          By taking a phased approach, I can ensure a smooth migration to EKS while reducing risks.
+### 288. How would you ensure zero downtime during this migration:
+          To ensure zero downtime during migration:
+                    Use DNS-based traffic shifting (e.g., Route 53 weighted routing).
+                    Deploy the new EKS-based system in parallel and gradually migrate traffic.
+                    Implement rolling updates with Kubernetes Deployments to prevent disruptions.
+                    Continuously monitor logs and rollback if necessary.
+### 289. Your company is running ECS on EC2, but you want to migrate to EKS.
+What challenges would you anticipate, and how would you handle them:
+          Migrating from ECS (EC2 launch type) to EKS presents challenges, including:
+          Container Definition vs. Kubernetes YAML Conversion:
+                    ECS uses task definitions, while EKS requires Kubernetes YAML manifests.
+                    I would use tools like Kompose to convert ECS task definitions into Kubernetes Deployment YAMLs.
+          Networking Changes:
+                    ECS (awsvpc mode) creates Elastic Network Interfaces (ENIs) per task.
+                    EKS uses Kubernetes Services and CNI plugins for networking.
+                    I would use Amazon VPC CNI for seamless networking integration.
+          Storage Differences:
+                    ECS primarily integrates with EFS, S3, and EBS for persistent storage.
+                    EKS requires Persistent Volumes (PV) and Persistent Volume Claims (PVC).
+                    I would migrate ECS storage solutions to Kubernetes-native persistent storage.
+          Service Discovery & Load Balancing:
+                    ECS uses AWS Service Discovery and ALB integration.
+                    EKS relies on Kubernetes Ingress and CoreDNS.
+                    I would configure an AWS ALB Ingress Controller to maintain external access.
+          Monitoring & Logging:
+                    ECS logs go to CloudWatch by default, while EKS requires FluentBit or CloudWatch Agent.
+                    I would configure CloudWatch Container Insights for better visibility.
+          By carefully planning the migration and using Kubernetes tools for AWS, I would ensure a smooth transition from ECS to EKS.
+### 290. Your team is building an event-driven microservices architecture.
+Would you choose ECS or EKS?
+Why:
+          For an event-driven microservices architecture, I would choose based on:
+          Event Processing Needs:
+                    If using Amazon EventBridge, SNS, SQS, ECS integrates natively with AWS event-driven services.
+                    If requiring Kafka, RabbitMQ, or KNative eventing, EKS is the better option.
+          Deployment Strategy:
+                    ECS is ideal for simpler, managed event-driven services.
+                    EKS provides custom event-driven scaling and Kubernetes-native event handling.
+          Auto Scaling & Cost Optimization:
+                    ECS with AWS Fargate scales on demand.
+                    EKS supports KEDA (Kubernetes Event-Driven Autoscaler) for event-based scaling.
+          Long-Term Flexibility:
+                    If the architecture will remain AWS-focused, I would go with ECS.
+                    If planning to expand to hybrid/multi-cloud, I would choose EKS.
+          Final Decision:
+                    For an AWS-native event-driven system, I would use ECS with EventBridge and Fargate.
+                    If requiring Kubernetes-native event scaling, I would choose EKS with KEDA.